nightscout/AndroidAPS/README-Combo.md

 - This is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using is not able to fully understand the system.
+- This integration uses the same functionality which the meter provides that comes with the Combo.
+  The meter allows to mirror the pump screen and forwards button presses to the pump.
+The connection to the pump and this forwarding is what the ruffy app does.
+A `scripter` components reads the screen and automates inputing boluses, TBRs etc and making sure inputs are processed correctly (that's what the scripter-part in the branch name stands for).
+  AAPS then interacts with the scripter to apply loop commands and to administer boluses.
+  This mode has some restrictions: it's comparatively slow (but well fast enough for what it is used for), doesn't support reading history continuously and setting a TBR or giving a bolus causes the pump to vibrate.
 - The integration of the Combo with AndroidAPS is designed with the assumption that all inputs are made via AndroidAPS.
 Boluses entered on the pump will NOT be detected by AAPS and may therefore result in too much insulin being delivered.